 All that's left to do now is to create the wave tops using the same process and then make sure that everything is organised.

 To the left you can see the final layers and groups that I ended up with (click on image to enlarge).
 This really is a very simple technique but it can produce some lovely crisp images which stand out from the crowd.
 If you are using existing imagery as a basis then you will create something instantly recognisable but original.
-Below, we've included a time lapse video so you can see how the image should build up over time!
+Below, you'll find a time-lapse video so you can see how the image should build up over time!

-Although it can be a time-consuming method it really helps you pay attention to forms and light, so even if you are a fan of more detailed work I would recommend trying this out a few times, to improve your other skills.
+Although this can be a time-consuming method, it really helps you pay attention to forms and light.
+So, even if you are a fan of more detailed work, I'd highly recommend trying this out a few times to help hone your skills.